SoundCloud for Developers

 • options (Object, optional):

-• client_id: override the before set client id.
+• client_id: Override the previously set client id

-• redirect_uri: the redirect URI as defined in your app settings.
+• redirect_uri: The redirect URI defined in your app settings

-Returns: A promise that will resolve with a session data object
+Returns: A promise that resolves with a session data object

 SC.get(path, [params])